bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 1. Which variant is heterozygous and which is homozygous?
 2. What are the variant allele frequencies for each SNP?
 To find out you can click/hover on the colored bars in the coverage track

-* Now color alignments by “read strand”.
+* Now color alignments by *read strand*.
 Red reads are in the forward orientation, and blue reads are in the reverse orientation.
 3. Do these look like true SNPs?
 What evidence is there for this?

 ![SNPs](https://github.com/bioinformatics-ca/CAN_2021/blob/main/Module2/images-cancer/01-het-hom-SNP.png)

 * Look at the other mismatched bases in the region between the two SNPs.
 4. Are these sequencing errors, SNPs, or SNVs?
-5. What does “Shade base by quality” do and how might this be helpful?
+5. What does *Shade base by quality* do and how might this be helpful?
 6. Can a normal sample have somatic SNVs?

 ## Homozygous deletion